deluge-torrent/deluge/docs/source/reference/rpc.rst

 ---------------
 DelugeRPC is a protocol used for daemon/client communication.
 There are four types of messages involved in the protocol: RPC Request, RPC Response, RPC Error and Event.
-All messages are zlib compressed rencoded strings and their data formats are detailed below.
+All messages are zlib compressed with rencode encoded strings and their data formats are detailed below.

 """""""""""
 RPC Request